xnnba1984/Doublet-Detection-Benchmark/README.md

 7. time: scalability of doublet-detection methods.

+8. graphics_paper.R: code scripts used to generate the figures reported in the paper.

 ## Dataset

 1. 16 real scRNA-seq datasets with experimentally validated doublet annotations used in the benchmark are available at https://drive.google.com/drive/folders/1QEdDC_nxn9BvxypvwQV1lioE0d_aeAGI?usp=sharing.